cyclic-software/www/content/posts/we-sound-like-idiots-when-we-talk-about-technical-debt.md

 ‍

-&gt; Instead we reinforce the business leader’s view that we may know about software but we don’t know about business
+> Instead we reinforce the business leader’s view that we may know about software but we don’t know about business